How to Install and Use Docker on Ubuntu 20.04

 sudo apt update

-Here you need to install a few prerequisite packages which let apt use packages over HTTPS, run the following command:
+Here you need to install a few required packages that let apt use packages over HTTPS, run the following command:

 sudo apt install apt-transport-https ca-certificates curl software-properties-common